 The new mask design features a state of the art filtration system and is fully made in England

-Spotted: London based design and tech firm Pentatonic and entrepreneur Natalia Vodianova have launched Masuku, a new brand offering an innovative and sustainable face mask concept.
+Spotted: The London-based design and tech firm Pentatonic and the entrepreneur Natalia Vodianova have developed the Masuku One, a new sustainable face mask concept.

-Every material used will either be bio-based or recyclable at the end of its life, and every manufacturing aspect is calibrated “to achieve maximum comfort and carefully considered with sustainability in mind” , say the firm.
+At the end of its life, each and everyone of the material used will either be degradable or recyclable, and “every manufacturing aspect is calibrated to achieve maximum comfort and carefully considered with sustainability in mind”, says the firm.

 “The air we breathe affects every organ and cell in our bodies.
 I sincerely hope, in the future, masks will not be needed.
-Until then, we want Masuku to be the most technological, sustainable option to breathe clean air, while respecting it”, says Vodianova.
+Until then, we want Masuku to be the most technological, sustainable option to breathe clean air, while respecting it”, Vodianova told Wallpaper.

-The product is fully made in England, with the nano-fibre filtration material produced in a state-of-the-art AirLab set up by the company in Yorkshire.
-There are further nearby locations dedicated to assembly and production of Masuku products.
+The entirety of product is made in England, with the nano-fibre filtration mesh coming from Yorkshire.
+There are further nearby locations dedicated to the assembly and production of Masuku products.

 Written By: Katrina Lane